PREF: Phasorial Embedding Fields for Compact Neural Representations: Related Work

-To learn high frequencies, state-of-the-art implicit neural networks have adopted the Fourier encoding scheme by transforming the coordinates by periodic $\sin(x)$ and $\cos(x)$ functions or under Euler's formula $e^{ix}$.
-Under Fourier encoding, feature optimization through MLPs can be mapped to optimizing complex-valued matrices with complex-valued inputs in the linear layer.
-For example, Position Encoding (PE) and Fourier Feature Maps (FFM) both transform spatial coordinates to Fourier basis at earlier input layers \cite{martin2021nerf, tancik2020fourfeat, zhong2021cryodrgn} whereas SIREN \cite{sitzmann2019siren} embeds the process in the deeper layers by using periodic activation functions.
+\textbf{Frequency encoding.} To learn high frequencies, state-of-the-art implicit neural networks have adopted the Fourier encoding scheme by transforming the coordinates with periodic $\sin(\rx)$ and $\cos(\rx)$ functions or equivalently, under Euler's formula $\re^{\rj\rx}$.
+Under Fourier encoding \citep{tancik2020fourfeat, zhong2021cryodrgn, mildenhall2020nerf, liu2021zero}, feature optimization through MLPs can be mapped to optimizing complex-valued matrices with complex-valued inputs in the linear layer.
+Specifically, Position Encoding (PE) and Fourier Feature Maps (FFM) both transform spatial coordinates to Fourier basis at earlier input layers whereas SIREN \citep{sitzmann2019siren} and MFN \citep{fathony2020multiplicative} embed the process in the deeper layers by using periodic activation functions.
+In the computer graphics community, frequency representation has used Fourier coefficients to represent opacity \citep{jansen2010fourier} and spherical harmonics (SH) \citep{muller2006spherical} to represent view-dependent effect.
+In the context of neural fields for graphics, accessing frequency representations has also led to many other advances.
+For example, frequency representations allow level-of-detail smoothing and multi-scale anti-aliasing rendering \citep{ lindell2022bacon, barron2021mip}.
+Like BACON \citep{lindell2022bacon} and FFM \citep{tancik2020fourfeat}, the output of our phasor encoder can be also expressed as a summation of sines.
+Whereas their frequencies are randomly sampled and the transformation is exactly computed, our frequency support is tailored so that allows a fast and approximated Fourier Transform.
+Fig. \ref{fig:overview} briefly outlines the differences.
+Beyond neural fields, Fourier-CPNN \citep{tesfaldet2019fourier} has proposed to learn Fourier coefficients to synthesize the image.
+However, the coefficients are learned instead of optimized from scratch so that they may incorrectly admit continuity in the spectra, and consequently, hinders the performance.